In this article, we will go through the criteria to hire a maid in Singapore.

 - After everything has been processed, you are encouraged to sign a safety agreement with your maid.
 This is a sample of a safety agreement.

-- Next, draw up an employment contract stating the work requirements, rest days, salary, termination notice etc. This is a sample of an employment contract.
+- Next, draw up an employment contract stating the work requirements, rest days, salary, termination notice etc.

 - Record the maid’s required six-monthly medical check-ups and ensure that she goes for all of them.